Frequently Asked Questions

 Where can I purchase the uniform?

-The regular uniform can be purchased at Flynn and O’Hara in Lawrence Park Shopping Center, Springfield, at Flocco’s in Conshohocken, or online at Lands’ End.
+The regular uniform can be purchased at Flynn & O’Hara , our exclusive vendor for the regular uniform and gym uniform.
 Go shopping early in the summer, so that you can avoid the lines and you can find the sizes you need.
-The SKS Handbook has a description of the uniform code, and each vendor also has a current list.
-The gym uniform is available at Flynn and O’Hara, Flocco’s and The Blue Beret in Wayne.
+The Flynn & O’Hara link has a description of the uniform code.
 Please make sure to visit our Uniform Exchange in the cafeteria storage closet to supplement anything you might need to complete your school wardrobe.
 All items are gently used and in very good condition.
+Current invnetory is limited since we are updating our school uniform for the 2025-2026 school year.

 What can the students wear on Dress Down days?

 Our Dress Down Days are scheduled throughout the year, and students donate $1 of their own money to the charity of the day.
-They are to wear appropriate play clothes as outlined in the Handbook.
+They are to wear SKS spirit wear as outlined in the Handbook.
 Dress Down Days are voluntary, not mandatory, and students can choose to participate or not.
 If they do not wish to participate, they wear their regular uniform.

 When are the class lists posted?